cayek/academic-kickstart/content/project/lfmm/index.md

 tags = ["r", "genetics"]

 # Project summary to display on homepage.
-summary = "tess3r is an R package for estimating and visualizing spatial population structure based on geographically constrained non-negative matrix factorization and population genetics."
+summary = "The R package lfmm implements new algorithms for parameter estimation in latent factor mixed models (LFMM)."

 # Slides (optional).
 #   Associate this page with Markdown slides.